softwaredevelop/mql5/Indicators/MyIndicators/ATR_TrailingStop.md

 The indicator calculates a stop-loss level by measuring the market's recent volatility (using the Average True Range - ATR) and placing the stop a certain multiple of that volatility away from the recent price extreme.
 Its name, "Chandelier Exit," comes from the idea of hanging the stop-loss from the "chandelier" of the highest high (for long positions) or lowest low (for short positions) of the trend.

+**This implementation is fully Multi-Timeframe (MTF) capable, allowing it to display a stable, higher-timeframe stop level on any lower-timeframe chart, providing a structural, volatility-based map for trade management.**

 ## 2. Mathematical Foundations and Calculation Logic

 The indicator uses the highest high or lowest low over a period as an anchor and then subtracts or adds a multiple of the ATR to create the trailing stop level.